TrivadisPF/trivadis-technology-radar/radar/2019-07-01/ksqldb.md

 ---
+id:				ksqldb
 title:      	"ksqlDB"
 ring:       	assess
 quadrant:   	languages-and-frameworks
+relatedTo:		[]
+alternativeTo:	[]
+skillsNeeded:	[]
+supportsTvdBB:	[]
+owners:         []
+status:			draft
+featured:       true
 ---

 ksqlDB enables you to build event streaming applications with the same ease and familiarity of building traditional applications on a relational database.
 It also simplifies the underlying architecture for these applications so you can build powerful, real-time systems with just a few SQL statements.